-- The Financy Women's Index rose 0.1 points to 127.4 points in the June quarter, from a revised 127.3 in the March quarter. - Based on the 2018-19 financial year progress, Australian women are 38 years or a generation away from achieving economic equality. - Annual pace of financial progress relative to males slowed to an all time low due to a moderation in the pace of female full-time employment and little improvement in female appointments on ASX 200 boards and unpaid work. - Progress was helped by a record narrowing in the superannuation gender gap.
+- The Financy Women's Index rose 0.5 points to 123.9 points in the June quarter, from a revised 123.4 in the March quarter. - Based on the 2018-19 financial year progress, Australian women are 45 years and well over a generation away from achieving economic equality. - Annual pace of financial progress relative to males slowed due to a moderation in the pace of female full-time employment and little improvement in female appointments on ASX 200 boards and unpaid work. - Progress was helped by a record narrowing in the superannuation gender gap and small declines in female underemployment and unpaid work.

-The pace of economic progress among Australian women, as measured by the Financy Women's Index virtually stalled in the June quarter despite a record narrowing of superannuation gender gap.
+The annual pace of economic progress among Australian women, as measured by the Financy Women's Index has slowed despite a record narrowing of the superannuation gender gap.

-The Financy Women's Index, supported by Data Digger rose 0.1 points in the June quarter to 127.4 points, from a revised 127.3 points in the March quarter of 2019.
+The Financy Women's Index, supported by Data Digger rose 0.5 points in the June quarter to 123.9 points, from a revised 123.4 points in the March quarter of 2019.